SnowConvert: Function References for Teradata¶

 TIMESTAMP_TZ

-The date to calculate the century.
+The input date used to determine the century.

 Returns¶